Little Cressingham

 Little Cressingham lies 2.5 mi south east by road from Great Cressingham, 3 mi west of Watton and 8 mi south of Swaffham in the Breckland District of Norfolk.
 It covers an area of 11.90 km2 and had a population of 157 in 70 households at the 2001 census It is in the civil parish of Great Cressingham.
 The village is located on the edge of the Stanford Battle Area.

-The villages name origin is uncertain but probably means 'Homestead/village of Cressa's people', or perhaps, 'cress homestead/village'.
+The village's name origin is uncertain but probably means 'Homestead/village of Cressa's people', or perhaps, 'cress homestead/village'.

 The village is dispersed, with the main centre focused on a crossroads around the church and the mill.
 The village church is dedicated to St Andrew and is partially ruined.
 The building is medieval and designated as a Grade I listed building.
 The village is in the Benefice of Cockley Cley.
 The round tower Church of All Saints at Threxton lies 0.5 mi to the east of the village.

 The village pub, The White Horse, closed in 2004.
 Next to the church is the old Free School founded and endowed by William Farrer in 1809 and built at a cost of £144.
 It is now the village hall.
 The mill at Little Cressingham, a Grade II* listed building, is both a water and wind mill, one of only two in Norfolk.
 It was built in about 1820 on the Clermont Estate and is now disused.

+Bronze Age

 In 1849 Early Bronze Age finds attributed to the Wessex culture dating from c.
 2000 BC were discovered in Little Cressingham, consisting of a rectangular gold plaque, three small cylindrical gold boxes, an amber necklace, a bronze dagger and bronze knife, and human remains.
 The finds are now on display at the Norwich Castle Museum.